Pulp (paper): Effluents from pulp mills

 The process effluents are treated in a biological effluent treatment plant, which guarantees that the effluents are not toxic in the recipient.

 Mechanical pulp is not a major cause for environmental concern since most of the organic material is retained in the pulp, and the chemicals used (hydrogen peroxide and sodium dithionite) produce benign byproducts (water and sodium sulfate (finally), respectively).

 Chemical pulp mills, especially kraft mills, are energy self-sufficient and very nearly closed cycle with respect to inorganic chemicals.

 Bleaching with chlorine produces large amounts of organochlorine compounds, including polychlorinated dibenzo-p-dioxins, polychlorinated dibenzofurans (PCDD/Fs).
 Many mills have adopted alternatives to chlorinated bleaching agents thereby reducing emissions of organochlorine pollution.

 Odor problems

 The kraft pulping reaction in particular releases foul-smelling compounds.
-The hydrogen sulfide reagent that degrades lignin structure also causes some demethylation to produce methanethiol, dimethyl sulfide and dimethyl disulfide.
+The sulfide reagent that degrades lignin structure also causes some demethylation, yielding methanethiol, dimethyl sulfide, and dimethyl disulfide.
 These same compounds are released during many forms of microbial decay, including the internal microbial action in Camembert cheese, although the kraft process is a chemical one and does not involve any microbial degradation.
 These compounds have extremely low odor thresholds and disagreeable smells.